nickflows/data-science-python/applied-ml/class-notes-ml_week2.md

 #### Linear Regression

+*Definition: Linear Model*
-- Definition: a linear model is a sum of weighted variables that predicts a target output value given an input instance (e.g. predicting housing prices)
+- a linear model is a sum of weighted variables that predicts a target output value given an input instance (e.g. predicting housing prices)
 - input instance - feature vector: x = {x0, x1, ... , xn}
 - Predicted Output - y = w0x0 + w1x1 + ... + wnxn + b
 - Parameters to estimate:
 	- w(hat) = (w0, ..., wn)
 	- b(hat) = bias term or intercept

-Definition: Ordinary Least Squares
+*Definition: Ordinary Least Squares*
 - Finds the w and b that minimizes the mean squared error of the model (i.e. the sum of the squared differences b/w target and actual values)
 - No parameters to control model complexity (except # of features)
 - Finds the values of w and b that minimizes the sum of squared differences (RSS or residual sum of squares) b/w predicted and actual values (ALA mean square error)